Ion Channel Proteins

 Primary Somatosensory Cortex

-- The primary somatosensory cortex (SI) is located just posterior to the central sulcus in the postcentral gyrus of the parietal lobe (Broadmann areas 3, 1, and 2).
+The primary somatosensory cortex (SI) of the brain is located just posterior to the central sulcus in the postcentral gyrus of the parietal lobe (Broadmann areas 3, 1, and 2).

 - Using tactile stimuli from the skin, the somatosensory cortex produces sensations of touch, pressure, pain, temperature, and proprioception (or the somesthetic sensations), which it then localizes to specific body regions.